muhammadzubair220/3-Tier-GitOps-CI/eks-steps.md

-# 🔧 DevOps Tooling Setup Guide on Linux
+# SecureZee EKS DevOps Tooling Setup Guide

-This guide installs and configures the AWS CLI, Terraform, kubectl, eksctl, and sets up EKS with EBS CSI, NGINX Ingress, and cert-manager.
+This guide installs and configures the AWS CLI, Terraform, kubectl, eksctl, and sets up EKS with EBS CSI, NGINX Ingress, and cert-manager for the SecureZee cluster.

 ## 📦 Install AWS CLI